Animal Health Education

 The applicant should possess basic medical and surgical skills.
 We do recommend scheduling this rotation after you have had basic medicine and surgery rotations.
 Qualified students should be in their last year of veterinary school or a first year graduate, and fluent in English.
 First consideration will be given to those students that demonstrate a prolonged interest in zoo animal medicine and intend to pursue zoo animal medicine as a career.

-After acceptance into the program, proof of a negative TB test within the past year is required, as well as fingerprinting by the City of Los Angeles, and a photocopy of social security card and driver’s license.
+After acceptance into the program, proof of a negative TB test within the past year is required, as well as a photocopy of of your driver’s license.

 Housing, transportation logistics, and funding are generally the responsibility of the student.
 It is possible that students may stay in a small studio apartment located on zoo grounds.
 However, due to the restrictions associated with this housing, they are encouraged to find temporary housing throughout their externship.